The Ultimate Van Guide

 Range from 800 – 1000Kg

-Some options in this class:
+Some options in this class: Mercedes Sprinter, Ford Transit L4, VW Crafter, Iveco Daily

 Our Top 3 Small Vans

 Documents and small packages make up a large portion of courier jobs.
 This is where small vans become the essential delivery vehicles to have.
 There are plenty of models to choose from too.
 The good thing for anyone looking for a van like this, is that there are hardly any bad choices.
-Most of these vans will make a great choice for your company.
+Most of these vehicles will make a great choice for your company.

 Our Top 3 Midi Vans